-Tis the season to be jolly!
 The Christmas season is upon us and if you have not begun to decorate yet, you probably will be soon.
-My favorite decoration of all is the Christmas tree.
-With the beautiful ornaments,shiny tinsel, sparkling colorful lights, golden garland and the angel on top, it’s the greatest decoration of all.
-And the best part of this best decoration is getting to decorate it.
-Instead of buying some generic, solid ornaments from the store, trees are brighter with ornaments that have been collected, handed down and made over the years.
+My most favorite decoration of all is the Christmas tree.
+With the beautiful ornaments, shiny tinsel, twinkling colorful lights, golden garland and the angel on top, it is difficult to best.
+The best part of this best decoration is the act of decorating it.
+Trees are brighter with ornaments that have been collected, handed down and made over the years.
 If you don’t have any of these yet, don’t fret, because here are some simple, beautiful and unique christmas tree ornament ideas that you can save for years to come.

 Make this beautiful dove easily with some clay and anything else you like.
 Glitter, paint, stamps, engraving, the sky is the limit.
 It is easy to do with very little know-how needed and looks like something from the store.

 Stitch together a homemade snowflake with some clothespins, hot glue, newspaper, string and a doily.
 If you want to add a message on it, you only need some fabric, thread and a sharpie.
 It’s as lovely and simple as homemade gets and kids are sure to be proud when it’s completed.